kmarsteller/ScooniesApp/README.md

 Once teams.csv is in place, THEN, from the top-level directory, run 'node scripts/download-logos.js' to go out and download all the team logos and keep them local.

+Next, get a .env file created, as described at the bottom of this page.
+This will allow for the email functions to work.

-Finally, from the top-level directory, run the server with this command: "npm start" OR "npm run dev" if you need to run it to ripple through code changes.
+Finally, from the top-level directory, run the server with this command: "npm start" OR "npm run dev" if you need to run it to restart to ripple through development code changes.

 Scoonies Project Overview
 "The Scoonies" is a fantasy sports game based on the NCAA Basketball Tournament, where participants select teams using a points-based budget system and earn points based on their teams' tournament performance.